 Here’s our favorite security camera systems for businesses.

 ADT business security cameras are among the most well-known and recognizable in industry settings, and you’ll likely be familiar with the company—it’s been around for about 150 years, after all.

 ‘Smart Business’ is their latest security system package that combines a number of products and services, including outdoor HD security cameras, smart video doorbells, and automated lights.
 ADT is also known for the alarms it manufactures.

 Quotes will vary widely based on specific needs, meaning you can customize the service extensively, including options for instant police response and keyholder notifications.

 Available on SimpliSafe.
 Packages start from $191.

-SimpliSafe sets itself apart with no installation costs, with professional monitoring starting at about a dollar a day.
-Packages combine products including sensors and keypads, and also come with a free HD camera.
+Professional monitoring starts at about a dollar a day.
+Packages combine different products including sensors and keypads, and also come with a free HD camera.